-As a consequence it is considered that the present submission does not demonstrate sufficient detail and certainty to ensure accordance with DP27, in respect of
+It is considered that the submission now accords sufficiently with DP27, in respect of

 - a.
 Maintaining the structural stability of the building and any neighbouring properties - b.
 Avoiding adverse impact on drainage and run-off or causing other damage to the water environment and - c.
 Avoiding cumulative impacts on structural stability or the water environment